 Since your front leg is adjacent to Uke’s front leg you may find it difficult to insert your back knee leg between these other two legs.
 To accommodate this twist your hips quickly to the outside as your back knee comes forward.
 This also has the advantage of amplifying the power of the pulling and twisting motion needed to soundly root Uke on his or her nearest leg.

-This is a side drop throw.
+This is a side-drop throw.
 This is an instance of Sutemi Waza or a sacrifice technique, which in this case means that you are sacrificing your standing position to accomplish the throw.
 You and Uke will both be on the ground after the throw.

-To accomplish this throw you must grasp Uke with both hands in the upper torso area (chest, shoulders or upper arm).
+To accomplish this throw you must grasp Uke with both hands in the upper torso area (chest, shoulders, or upper arm).
 You then induce Uke to step forward (often by just stepping back with one leg) so that his or her front leg is adjacent to and just inside of your front leg.
 For example, Uke’s right front foot will be just to the inside of your right front foot.
 Usually, you will want to grasp Uke’s upper back arm.

 With Uke in the proper orientation, you now take a very deep step forward with your back leg to insert it so that your inner back leg presses against Uke’s outer front leg.
 You do not allow your upper torso to move forward any more than necessary.
 As your leg makes contact with Uke’s leg you fall to the floor on the side of your inserted leg.
 As you fall, pull Uke forward with a twisting motion using both of your arms.
 Uke will fall on his or her back near your head but somewhat away from you.
 They will land with their body roughly aligned somewhere between 90° and 180° to your body with their head near your head (but perhaps an arms-length away).
-Their alignment and distance from you is primarily a function of the amount of force exerted during the throw.
+Their alignment and distance from you are primarily a function of the amount of force exerted during the throw.

-This throw is very commonly used in Judo, Jujitsu, and a variety of other martial arts.
+This throw is very commonly used in Judo, Jiujitsu, and a variety of other martial arts.
 It is a very effective way to get someone to the ground.
 But the throw has two major disadvantages you must consider when using it.
 The first is that you will end up on the ground.
-The second is that your opponent is often not near you after the throw so it is not easy to immediately implement a strike, lock or controlling activity.
+The second is that your opponent is often not near you after the throw so it is not easy to immediately implement a strike, lock, or controlling activity.
 These two disadvantages may mean the throw is good for demonstration and sport uses, but it may be less practical (without some additional considerations) for self-defense.

 There are ways to use your head and shoulders at the earlier stages of the throw to establish better control of the opponent’s arm so you land in a position that allows immediate access to the opponent’s arm.
 Experiment with using your head and shoulder position to help control how far away the opponent lands as a result of the throw.